 This railway walk follows a line that was actually built to bring tourists here in the first place.

 In the 1860s the race to control a route to the Welsh coast began.
-This saw the English Great Western Railway build a line through Wales as far as Dolgellau, the walk’s start point.
+This saw the English Great Western Railway build a line through Wales as far as Dolgellau, which is where our walk today begins.

 Nearest Train (or tube) Station(s):

 Morfa Mawddach, Barmouth